aficcion/Vinylbe/replit.md

 ## External Dependencies

 - **Spotify API**: Used for user authentication, fetching top tracks, and top artists.
-- **Discogs API**: Utilized for searching vinyl releases, retrieving marketplace statistics (prices, availability), and generating sales links.
+- **Discogs API**: Utilized for searching vinyl releases, retrieving marketplace statistics (prices, availability), generating sales links, and providing high-quality artist images as fallback.
+- **Last.fm API**: Used in artist explorer for searching artists, getting similar artists, and artist information.
+Integrated with Discogs fallback for reliable artist images.
+- **MusicBrainz API**: Used for fetching artist discographies and studio albums with release dates and metadata.
 - **eBay Browse API**: Integrated for finding the best prices for vinyl records, including filtering by currency and shipping location.
 - **Local Store Integrations**: Direct links to specific local vinyl stores (Marilians, Bajo el Volcán, Bora Bora, Revolver) are provided, implying direct website integration rather than API.
 - **FastAPI**: Python web framework used for building the microservices.
 - **httpx**: Asynchronous HTTP client for inter-service communication.
+- **Streamlit**: Python framework used for the Last.fm artist explorer UI (tests/lastfm_artist_explorer.py).